 - Cargo agents

 - Cargo airline personnel

-Your education + experience = a professional certification from IATA!
+Your education + experience = a professional designation from IATA!

 Here’s what you need:

 Relevant Full-Time Experience2

 Trade or professional diploma or certificate2

 |1.
 Or global equivalent|

 2. Dangerous Goods training by a nationally recognized training institution is desirable